JackyMYL/Tile-CIS-group/L1Calo/Code-Explanations.md

 -- how does it interface with the plotting scripts?

 Need to still look at all of the subdependencies to see how they operate

+# DefineTriggerCuts.py
+I'm not sure what the units are in the histogram x-axes.
+What is it plotting?
+Canwe somehow add a summary statistics box, or is this information somehow otherwise accessible?